demisto/content/Packs/TrustwaveSEG/Integrations/TrustwaveSEG/README.md

 ### trustwave-seg-automatic-config-backup-list
 ***
-Return list of automatic config backups.
+Returns a list of automatic configuration backups.

 #### Base Command